aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Update flows/Controlled flow.md

 This cycle repeats for all applicable enemies untill all `hitaction` are set to false at which point, the main turn procedure can continue.

 ## GUI cooldown
-This only decreases `guicooldown` by the game's frametime if it hasn't expired yet.
+This only decreases `guicooldown` by the `framestep` if it hasn't expired yet.
 However, this cooldown isn't actually used anywhere making this dead logic.

 ## Main turn procedure
 This is where the main turn logic happens.